 Middle-priced (US$130 – US$210)

-- CITY ROOMS NYC – Chelsea – Make sure to book a room here if you want to be based in Chelsea, while also being close to the West Village and right near Madison Square Garden.
+- Chelsea Pines Inn – Make sure to book a room here if you want to be based in Chelsea, while also being close to the West Village and right near Madison Square Garden.
 The reviews from previous visitors are very good as well!

 Budget (up to US$130)

-Now, the Upper East Side is an interesting area for everyone out there, although one thing stands true: it’s quite impossible to find budget accommodation here.
-So I totally recommend this area for those of you that are looking for the best luxury hotels in NYC!
+Now, the Upper East Side is an interesting area for everyone out there, although one thing stands true: it’s quite impossible to find budget accommodation here (that’s why haven’t proposed them below).
+So I totally recommend this area to those of you that are looking for the best luxury hotels in NYC!

-Other than this, this awesome area has plenty of things to offer.
+Other than this, this awesome area has plenty of attractions and activities to offer, making it the perfect place to stay with the family!
 A part of 5th Avenue passes through the area (called the Museum Mile).
-This is the perfect place to go if you’re an art and museum lover, as you’ll find plenty of them here: the Guggenheim Museum, the Jewish Museum, Neue Galerie, the Frick Collection and the Metropolitan Museum of Art (the Met) – all of these and more are located here!
+This is the perfect place to go if you’re an art and museum lover, as you’ll find plenty of them here: the Guggenheim Museum, the Jewish Museum, Neue Galerie, the Frick Collection, and the Metropolitan Museum of Art (the Met) – all of these and more are located here!

 Luxury (US$250 and up)